Women’s Role In Redefining Leadership

 Being a good leader today means engaging in a dialogue with our staff, incorporating ideas, keeping open lines of communication about plans and decisions.
 Today, we are thinking strategically in ways we never did before.

-Leadership in 2019 requires creativity, empathy, collaboration, two-way communication and listening skills, in a way that it never did before.
+Current and future leadership requires creativity, empathy, collaboration, two-way communication and listening skills, in a way that it never did before.
 Skills that are often associated with women.
 Perhaps as a result of working together to take care of our communities and children since the dawn of time, while men went out hunting.
 We are witnessing a “feminisation of leadership”.

 But what do you think?
 Do you agree that there is a feminisation of leadership?
 Does this article resonate with your own strong self?
 Do you also feel this calling to step up and make a difference?